 Set back behind the frontline is a second row of shops, here you can find exclusive designer goods such as Hugo Boss, Lacoste, Armani, Helly Hansen, DKNY and The Iron Bed Company.

-There are also a choice of leisure facilities at the marina, you can dive under the sea with the yellow submarine, sail on a catamaran to Papagayo, charter a yacht, charter a boat for sea fishing or go scuba diving from this location.
+There are also a choice of leisure facilities at the marina, you can go sea fishing scuba diving and sailing from this location.

 José Calero’s (known as “Pepe”) dream has been realized.
 Puerto Calero is now a stunning place to live and visit, and the marina is full of both local boats, and visiting vessels storing up prior to Atlantic Crossings.
 The port is also home to almost all of Lanzarote’s serious Ocean Racing fraternity.